momadAB/dockerization-test/README.md

 # Dockerized Full-Stack Application

 This repository contains the `docker-compose.yml` file for running a full-stack application with a PostgreSQL database, a backend, and a frontend using Docker Compose.
+Will

 ## Services